safeos.sh

 Alert escalation pipeline diagram showing five volume levels from 30% to 100% across a 120-second timeline, trigger sources (motion, audio, AI detection, lost and found, webhooks), severity classifier with per-severity cooldowns, and six notification delivery channels

-Every alert carries a severity — info, low, medium, high, critical — and each severity has its own cooldown to prevent alert fatigue.
-Critical alerts have zero cooldown and immediately escalate; info alerts have a 5-second minimum gap.
-A content-filter service checks messages against safety policies before dispatching, and quiet-hours configuration lets users suppress non-critical alerts during configured time windows.
+Each severity has its own cooldown to prevent alert fatigue.
+Emergency alerts have zero cooldown and immediately escalate.
+Info alerts have a multi-second minimum gap.
+A content-filter service checks messages against safety policies before dispatching, and quiet-hours config lets you suppress non-critical alerts during configured windows.

 SafeOS Live Monitor page showing real-time detection metrics (motion, audio, pixel threshold, stream state, mode), five monitoring presets (infant, pet, silent, night, max, ultimate), five detection toggles with AI tags, sensitivity sliders for motion audio and pixel, five audio frequency profiles, quiet hours configuration, and timing and alert controls with per-severity cooldowns

-The optional Express backend is ~4,243 lines of TypeScript with a clear domain boundary between API routes, library services, and job queues.
-It uses @framers/sql-storage-adapter (same SQLite storage layer used by AgentOS) for persistence, BullMQ for background jobs (frame analysis and human review), and Socket.io for real-time WebSocket delivery of frames and alerts.
+The optional Express backend is ~12,400 lines of TypeScript across 45 files.
+Clean domain boundary: API routes handle transport, library services handle logic, queues handle background work.
+It uses @framers/sql-storage-adapter (the same SQLite layer used by AgentOS) for persistence, BullMQ for frame analysis and human review jobs, and Socket.io for real-time WebSocket delivery.

 src/